SmallBlueWolf/ReviewMT/README.md

 This project introduces **ReviewMT**, a framework that reformulates the peer-review process as a **multi-turn, role-specific, agent-based dialogue simulation**.
 We model the key participants – **Authors, Reviewers, and Area Chairs (Decision Makers)** – using distinct LLMs (or a single LLM prompted for specific roles) to simulate their interactions throughout the review lifecycle, including initial reviews, author rebuttals, reviewer discussions, and final decisions.

-To facilitate this, we constructed **ReviewMT**, a comprehensive dataset containing over 26,841 papers with 92,017 review instances collected from the ICLR conference (OpenReview) and Nature Communications.
+To facilitate this, we constructed **ReviewMT**, a comprehensive dataset containing over 30,854 papers with 110,642 review instances collected from the ICLR conference (OpenReview) and NIPS (OpenReview).
 This dataset is meticulously structured to train and evaluate LLMs in simulating multi-turn peer-review dialogues.

 Furthermore, we propose and implement a suite of **role-specific metrics** to evaluate the performance of LLMs acting as Authors, Reviewers, and Area Chairs within this simulated environment, moving beyond simple text generation quality to assess functional correctness and interaction quality.